HCDigitalScholarship/FastBridge/README.md

 `python -m pip install --upgrade pip`

 ## 2. Set up your Google API Files and Credentials
 You need to create personal Google API files to work on this project.
-Follow [these instuctions](https://developers.google.com/sheets/api/quickstart/python), which are also summarized here:
+Follow [these instructions](https://developers.google.com/sheets/api/quickstart/python), which are also summarized here:

 **Create credentials for a Google service account**

 Follow the instructions [here](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) to create a credentials file.

-Save the file in the root of the eproject as `credentials.json`
+Save the file in the root of the project as `credentials.json`

 Follow [these instructions](https://stackoverflow.com/a/39065422) to add your localhost as a redirect URI on the credentials